 - Microsoft Surface – Microsoft’s entry-level Surface tablet/laptop hybrid

-- Apple MacBook (12-inch) – Another Apple choice.
-Overpowered?
+- Apple MacBook Pro – Another Apple choice.
+Pricey and overpowered?
 Yes.
-A student’s dream?
+A student's dream?
 Absolutely.

 It should, however, last for years – ideally seeing a student through from high school to college.